delucks/pbnj/README.md

 - strings
 - a Generator via yield (all yielded strings will be sent to the channel)

-Help output is populated automatically from the docstring of your function, with the name of the function used as the command's name.
+If you decide to use builitn commands (for more info see below), help output will be populated automatically.
+The docstring of your function is the help message, with the name of the function used as the command's name.

+Importantly, `pbnj` logs onto a logger named `pbnj`.
+If you want to see debugging & connection-related logs, give it some love.

 ## Requirements